R-YaTian/R-YaTian.github.io/_pages/en_US/home.md

 ---
 layout: splash
-title: DSi Guide
+title: DS Homebrew
-excerpt: "A complete Nintendo DSi homebrew guide, from stock to HiyaCFW."
+excerpt: "A complete guide to homebrewing your Nintendo (3)DS(i)."
 header:
   overlay_color: "#1a1d24"
   cta_label: "Get Started"
-  cta_url: installing-unlaunch
+  cta_url: getting-started
 ---

 For complete guides to homebrew and custom firmware for other devices, check out [CFW.Guide](https://cfw.guide).